sfbrigade/codeforsanfrancisco.org/README.md

 [yarn](https://yarnpkg.com/lang/en/docs/install/) is used for managing external asset libraries (like Bootstrap, jQuery, etc.).
 Please install and use this if you are adding a new external resource.

+## Scripts

+Several scripts are included to facilitate synchronizing data to/from the site and external sources.
+Relevant scripts are highlighted below:

+### scripts/update-meetup

+This script is used to update a Meetup.com event with the description and metadata specified in the corresponding markdown document in the `_events/` collection.
+It should be run any time an event is updated.
+We'd like to automate this in the future.